dknight212/dknight212.github.io/_posts/2019-07-14-exploring-traffic-flows.md

 layout: post
 title:  Exploring traffic flows in Power BI
 ---
-(this is the original text except I've removed the link to the since removed Power BI report)
+(this is the original text except I've removed the link to the Power BI report)

 An introduction to version 1 of the visuals pack